Comparison inequalities and fastest-mixing Markov chains: Lov a sz--Winkler mixing times. Lov a sz--Winkler mixing times

 in discrete time and equals

 in continuous time.
-This remark gives added import to the value of $T_{\rm mix}(X)$ for any irreducible discrete-time birth-and-death chain~$X$ (whether monotone or not) with initial state~$0$: It equals the integral of separation for the continuized chain.
+This remark gives added import to the value of $T_{\mathrm{mix}}(X)$ for any irreducible discrete-time birth-and-death chain $X$ (whether monotone or not) with initial state $0$: it equals the integral of separation for the continuized chain.

-(c)~Given a collection~$\mathcal{C}$ of irreducible discrete-time birth-and-death chains~$Y$ with initial state~$0$, suppose that $X \in \mathcal{C}$ satisfies $X = \arg\min_{Y \in \mathcal{C}} T_{\rm mix}(Y)$.
-In light of remark~(b), one might wonder whether the continuized chain corresponding to~$X$ minimizes $\sep(t)$ at \emph{every} time~$t$ over all continuizations of chains $Y \in \mathcal{C}$. \refT{T:pathLW}(b) provides a counterexample.
-Indeed, it can be shown that if we compare the chain of the form~\eqref{pchoice} but with $\theta_n$ changed to $(n - 1) / (2 n)$ with any other birth-and-death chain having initial state~$0$ and symmetric kernel~$K$, then there exists $t_0 = t_0(K)$ such that continuized separation at time~$t$ is strictly smaller for the former chain than for the latter for all $0 < t \leq t_0$.\footnote{Indeed, if~$Y$ and~$Z$ are the discrete-time and continuized chain corresponding to~$K$, then, with~$\pi$ denoting the uniform pmf, as $t \to 0$ we find
+(c) Given a collection $\mathcal{C}$ of irreducible discrete-time birth-and-death chains $Y$ with initial state $0$, suppose that $X \in \mathcal{C}$ satisfies $X = \arg\min_{Y \in\mathcal{C}} T_{\mathrm{mix}}(Y)$.
+In light of remark (b), one might wonder whether the continuized chain corresponding to $X$ minimizes $\operatorname {sep}(t)$ at \textit{every} time $t$ over all continuizations of chains $Y \in\mathcal {C}$.
+Theorem~\ref{TpathLW}(b) provides a counterexample.
+Indeed, it can be shown that if we compare the chain of the form (\ref{pchoice}) but with $\theta_n$ changed to $(n - 1) / (2 n)$ with any other birth-and-death chain having initial state $0$ and symmetric kernel $K$, then there exists $t_0 = t_0(K)$ such that continuized separation at time $t$ is strictly smaller for the former chain than for the latter for all $0 < t \leq t_0$.\footnote{Indeed, if $Y$ and $Z$ are the discrete-time and continuized chain corresponding to $K$, then, with $\pi$ denoting the uniform p.m.f., as $t \to0$ we find